DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

-# Lesson Title: Provisioning With Chef
+# Lesson Title: Provisioning with Chef

 Major Objective: By the end of this lesson you will be able to add a Chef recipe, and re-provision Vagrant.